toobababar/InternetBankingApp-OpenShift/README.md

 # Internet Banking API

 ## Overview
 This is a simple API for core internet banking functionalities, designed to handle secure and reliable transaction processing.
-The purpose to create this API was to practice deploying the app using OpenShift.
+The purpose of creating this API was to practice deploying the app using OpenShift.

 ## Features